NicoLiendro14/tracklist-builder/README.md

 - Analyze each segment using the Shazam API or AcoustID
 - Consolidate the results into a clean and accurate tracklist
 - Export the results in multiple formats (TXT, JSON, HTML, CUE)
+- Search and enrich track metadata using the Discogs API

 Ideal for DJs, music enthusiasts, and content creators who want to identify songs in long sets without having to manually recognize each track.